LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 ### Summary

-* It is possible to use open data on library locations alongside built-up urban extents, to identify areas that are not currently served by a statutory and staffed public library.
+* It is possible to use open data on library locations alongside built-up urban extents, to identify settlements that are not currently served by a statutory and staffed public library.
-* Looking at small towns, with a population of between 7,500 and 24,999, we can estimate that there are 75 of these that could benefit from a library.
+* Looking at small towns, with a population of between 7,500 and 24,999, we can estimate that there are 75 of these that are without the benefit of a library.
 * Looking further at the deprivation in these towns, a shortlist of **12** contain areas of deprivation that are within the 10% most deprived areas across England and Wales.